 Unlike other business loan products, such as short-term loans, you don't receive a lump sum of money upfront.
 Instead, you are allotted a certain amount to spend up to your limit.
 Plus, you aren't required to disclose the use of your funds when applying, like with other loan products.
 For this reason, business owners have much more flexibility when utilizing the cash flow infusion.

 Fortunately, with a business line of credit, you only have to pay interest rates on the funds you use.
 After your balance is repaid, your spending allowance is replenished once again.
 Sometimes, you'll hear this funding option referred to as a revolving line of credit for this reason.

 Secured vs. Unsecured Lines of Credit

 Secured lines of credit require collateral or a personal guarantee to prove your ability to make payments.
-Collateral is a liquid or tangible asset lenders utilize to ensure they’re covered if you default on a business loan or don’t repay what you owe.
+Collateral is liquid or tangible assets lenders utilize to ensure they're covered if you default on a business loan or don't repay what you owe.

 Of course, offering collateral when applying for a loan or line of credit gives lenders more security, hence the name.
 Thus, the terms, costs, and fees are far better with an unsecured credit line.
 However, an unsecured line of credit can still be a massive asset to a small business, especially if the company or its owner has a poor credit history.